Lover of food and all things delicious! I love recommending good eats from different destinations.

 Oh, how I love thee, pizza!
-Pizza is beloved across the United States, and I'm sure you have all heard about the greatest debate of all time: Which is better, a New York slice or Chicago deep-dish?
+Pizza is beloved across the United States, and I'm sure that you have all heard about the greatest debate of all time: Which is better, a New York slice or a Chicago deep dish?

 A staple in the city, this pizza place has a few locations across the city, and some in other states, as well.
 The decor is pretty amazing once you step inside, with writings on the walls and the aroma of pizza filling the air.
 It's got amazing ratings on Zagat.
 I highly recommend this joint.

 Let's talk about the pizza.
 With a variety of choices (including a typical handheld slice), the deep-dish pizza at Gino's East packs a powerful punch.
 Even just a regular cheese pizza tastes otherworldly.
 The crust is crunchy, the pizza is cheesy, and if you happen to choose fan favorite "Meat-Lovers" pizza, you can bet you'll get some hearty chunks of ham, sausage, and beef.
 All I'm saying is that next time I go back to Chicago, I will definitely make my way over to Gino's East.

 Gino's East was a place I was lucky enough to find on my own while exploring the city, but for this particular trip to Chicago, I really wanted to focus on going to restaurants that locals recommended.
 Fortunately, getting recommendations was pretty easy.
 Just hop in a Lyft and talk to your driver—or if you're more daring, ask a passerby.
 Asking our driver was a great idea, and we found ourselves heading to a place called Lou Malnati's.

 Walking into Lou Malnati's is completely different from walking into Gino's East.
 While Gino's seems to be catered to a younger crowd, Malnati's shows us that typical family-orientated restaurants hold a dear place in the hearts of the community.